CGN melon collection

 Characterisation

-Characterisation of fruit vegetables takes place during regeneration.
-Almost all accessions have been morphologically described.
-Melon is characterised by minimum descriptors developed by the ECPGR Working Group.
-The minimum descriptor lists consist of about ten descriptors and can be found at the ECPGR Cucurbits webpage.
-All characterisation data are made available online and in downloadable files.
+The characterisation of fruit vegetables takes place during regeneration.
+The fruit vegetables are characterised using minimum descriptors developed by the ECPGR Working Groups.
+The minimum descriptor list for melon consist of twelve descriptors and can be found at the ECPGR Cucurbits webpage.
+All characterisation data are made available online and in downloadable files on CGN’s website.
+The collections are well photo-documented, many pictures of (un)ripe fruits, plants and flowers are available.

 Evaluation